crunchyroll/ef-open/doc/installing-pants-and-building-ef-open.md

 pants_version: 1.2.1
 ```

 Pants is now installed.
-It should be on your path, so in the examples below we'll
+If you installed with pip, it's on probably your path, so in the examples below we'll
 call it without a path.<br>
-On a build server, you may need or prefer to specify the full path to the pants binary.
+On a build server, you may need or prefer to always specify the full path to the pants binary.

 ### CUSTOMIZE: configure ef-open for your AWS environment<BR>
 *Do this once for each infrastructure repo*